KredX Blog KredX Blog

 Everything Businesses Need To Know About Interest Waiver For A Moratorium By The Government

-To deal with the damaging effects of the ongoing economic crisis, the government has undertaken several initiatives to aid businesses to find their footing.
+To deal with the damaging effects of the ongoing economic crisis, the government has undertaken several initiatives to aid businesses in finding their footing.
 Among these, one of the most crucial steps has been granting an interest waiver to eligible businesses.

 Borrowers with existing loans of up to Rs.
 2 crores are eligible for an interest waiver, as per a directive by the Finance Ministry.
 This scheme was implemented to benefit individuals who were adversely affected due to the current Covid-19 pandemic.
 On 14 October 2020, the Supreme Court ordered this interest waiver for individual borrowers, as well as, businesses.